floragunncom/search-guard-docs/sgadmin.md

 ## Configuring the admin certificate

 Configuration settings are loaded into the Search Guard index using the `sgadmin` tool. `sgadmin` identifies itself against an SG 2 secured Elasticsearch cluster via a client SSL certificate.
 We'll call this an *admin certificate*.
-The DN of this certificate must be configured ``elasticsearch.yml``.
+The DN of this certificate must be configured in ``elasticsearch.yml``.

 ```
 searchguard.authcz.admin_dn: